 Grant awards are up to $100,000 per project.
 New grantees receive 50% of funding upfront, with the remaining 50% distributed after a three-month progress review.

-Explore Our Grantee Map →Our grantmaking is organized around three core priority areas.
+Our grantmaking is organized around three core priority areas.

 High-quality news reporting and dissemination of accurate, timely, verifiable information for New Jersey communities.